 I mean join an organization that you are interested in and participate in it as an active member.
 Other members will see you in action and appreciate your contributions.
 That type of networking is a soft-sell form of selling and usually results in the highest yields of client leads.
 Furthermore, it often results in potential clients approaching you, so there’s no selling on your part at all.

-This is Part 4 in this 5-part series about The Writing Life.
+This is the final post in this 5-part series about The Writing Life.
 To read this series from the beginning, click here.
 I would love to hear your thoughts about life as a freelancer.
-What in this series is helping you?
+What in this series helped you?
 What else do you want to know about freelancing?
-Please leave a comment by clicking here and scrolling to the bottom of the page.
+Please leave a comment here.